 To calculate your average monthly inventory, use this calculation.

-Stock Turn rates vary depending on the type of store you are operating.
+Stock Turn rates vary depending on the type of store you are operating which is why it’s so important to track this inventory turnover KPI even if you’re an experienced store owner.
 For instance, large discount retailers turnover inventory at a rate of 7 to 8.75 times a year whereas luxury retailers might turn inventory only 1.5 times a year.

 Seasonal retailers, such as apparel and shoes, should aim for a turn rate of once per season ( four times a year).

 This KPI answers the question: how effective is my inventory at generating cash flow and profits?

 Why is GMROI useful?

 GMROI is a bit intimidating, but it is one of the most important metrics you can use in your store.
 It tells you how hard your inventory is working for you, helping earn you profits.
 GMROI is a key metric for protecting your cash flow.
 Many retailers protect their margins, which is important, but remember that you can live for a while without profits.
 You can’t live without cash flow.